 To improve how your SOC performs in a real attack, your analysts need to train where they fight and SOC leaders need insight into analyst performance to identify skills gaps and focus future training on the areas that need it most.
-If this sounds aspirational and unattainable, that’s because to date there hasn’t been a way to translate real-world attack scenarios into training.
-However, with SightGain’s Live-Fire Training Module, you can safely execute malicious attacks on your production system, find gaps in your analysts’ skills, and assign customized training for rapid improvement.
+If this sounds aspirational and unattainable, that’s because to date there hasn’t been a good way to translate real-world attack scenarios into a cybersecurity training program.
+However, that’s no longer the case.

 1. Train Analysts Against Real Threats on the Actual Infrastructure They Use

 Even with traditional training methods and experience, organizations in the real world are still missing 53% of all attacks.
 When attacks are going on, seconds count and performance matters.
 Analysts will be able to act more quickly and confidently if they have gotten live-fire training with the actual tools they use day in and day out to identify and respond to incidents.
-Traditional exercises teach analysts concepts, training on your own production system prepares them to defend your specific organization.
+Traditional exercises teach analysts concepts, but training on your own production system prepares them to defend your specific organization.

 2. Perform Unannounced Attack Scenarios for Training Purposes